plausible/docs/docs/integration-guides.md

 * [Statamic](https://statamic.com/addons/visuellverstehen/plausible): Let your [Statamic](https://statamic.com) users easily navigate to their shared Plausible link from inside the control panel.
 Built and maintained by [visuellverstehen](https://visuellverstehen.de).

 * [Plausible Wrapper](https://statamic.com/addons/jack-whiting/plausible): A wrapper around the Plausible API that fetches the analytics into your dashboard in a pretty way.
 Built and maintained by [Jack Whiting](https://jackwhiting.co.uk/).

+## Turbo / Turbolinks

+We offer a manual mode in case you want full control over when pageviews are triggered on your website.
+The most common use-case for this is when you use Turbo (formerly Turbolinks).
+[Learn more here](script-extensions.md#plausiblemanualjs)

 ## TYPO3